solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   In Azure App Service, certain settings are available to the deployment or runtime environment as environment variables.
-Some of these settings can be customized when you set them manually as app settings.
+Some of these settings can be customized when configuring the app settings.
     [Environment variables and app settings in Azure App Service]

 -   [Azure App Service on Linux FAQ]